|

 be conversions in the more universal .gpx-format which can be imported

-on gps-devices and mapping-sites.
+on gps-devices and map-sites.

 All bordermarker-coordinates in 1